With more choice than ever, how do we choose running shoes?

 The width, and general fit, of a shoe is also extremely important.
 All shoes are manufactured around a last; some manufacturers use a wider last, some a narrower last.
 If you have a very wide foot, you certainly don’t want to be running in a shoe with a narrow toe box and vice versa.

-So to summarize, despite what you have read or heard, there is not one shoe, or type of shoe, that will make you run faster, run better, run with a certain type of foot strike or reduce your chance of injury.
+Despite what you have read or heard, there is not one shoe, or type of shoe, that will make you run faster, run better, run with a certain type of foot strike or reduce your chance of injury.
 Shoe selection must be made, very much, on a person-to-person basis.

 There is a degree of trial and error when choosing your running shoe but when you find a shoe that is right for you DON’T CHANGE- if it ain’t broke, don’t fix it!!
-So find your self a reputable, independent running shop with knowledgeable staff and above all else find a shoe that is comfortable.
+Find your self a reputable, independent running shop with knowledgeable staff and above all else find a shoe that is comfortable.

 If you would like to book a consultation with one of our team BOOK NOW